PaulleDemon/AWS-deployment/readme.md

-# Deploying web application to AWS
+# Deploying web application to AWS: Django, Django Channels

-Deploying your project to AWS can be very difficult and frustrating if you are new to deploying a project.
-Neither is AWS user-interface good to work with nor is their documentation.
+Deploying your project to AWS can be difficult and frustrating, if you are new to deploying a project.
+Neither is AWS user-interface easy to work with nor is their documentation easy to understand.

 I recently had to deploy django application which also makes use of websockets and it took me around 8 days to get it properly up and running.
 Most of the errors occurred because I didn't understand their system well.

-In this blog I wish not only help you deploy your django project but also help you debug some of the common errors that I faced.
+In this blog I wish not only help you deploy your django project but also to help you understand AWS better.
+I will also talk some of the commonly errors that I faced during the deployment.

 While I'll be using django, most of the steps followed will remain same accross different frameworks and programming languages.

-> If think some steps are missing or is incorrect please create a new issue on this github repository or create a new pull request.
+>Note: If think some steps are missing or is incorrect please create a new issue on this github repository or create a new pull request.

 ### Table of contents: